MaryShodiya/rick-and-morty/READ ME.md

 ## Lessons Learnt

-Spent more hours in figuring how to get the entire data from the page as the api was divided into 42(forty-two) pages as against previous experience of working with an api with a single page.
+Spent more hours than I would have spent creating this project trying to figure how to get the entire data from the page as the api was divided into 42(forty-two) pages as against previous experience of working with an api with a single page.
 I had to create an empty array, loop through the entire 42 pages, then push the data to the empty array.
+Check out the syntax of the solution below-:
 # Syntax

 ```